connornishijima/connornishijima.github.io/_products/emotiscope.md

 --------------------------------------------

-<blurb>I designed Emotiscope as a powerful bridge between sight and sound, with a focus on imperceptable latency and minimalist design, and novel DSP techniques.</blurb>
+<blurb>I designed Emotiscope as a powerful bridge between sight and sound, with a focus on imperceptable latency, invisible design, and novel DSP techniques.</blurb>

 --------------------------------------------